AgrawalAshishS/OfficeJam/README.md

-# Shared YouTube Playlist Player
+# OfficeJam - Shared YouTube Playlist Player

 A centralized music player web application that allows multiple users to add YouTube videos to a shared queue.
 The video player runs on a central machine while users from different locations can contribute to the playlist.